 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-United just launched its newest buy miles promotion.
-Now through July 23, 2021, MileagePlus members are can buy United miles with up to a 100% bonus.
+United just launched its newest buy miles promotion, and it comes with a mystery bonus.
+Now through October 25, 2021, MileagePlus members are can buy United miles with up to a 50% discount or 100% bonus.
 At best, you'll effectively pay as little as 1.88¢ per mile.
 But, is this worth it?
 Let's take a look.

 - The minimum purchase is 2,000 miles

-- The bonus percentage depends on the number of miles purchased
+- The discount percentage depends on the number of miles purchased

 - Purchased miles may take up to 48 hours to post to your MileagePlus account